westerndigitalcorporation/riscv-fw-infrastructure/README.md

     Since Nexys-A7 is an FPGA platform it need special handling...
     - ***Prerequisite***: Following are prerequisite running SweRV core on Xilinx FPGA on Nexys-A7 board
-        - For FPGA image flushing we will need
-        - To Obtain Vivado please follow the instructions at this link: Digilent [Board Files](https://reference.digilentinc.com/vivado/installing-vivado/start)
-        - Note: To compile the RTL please follow the instruction at this link: [swerv_eh1_fpga](https://github.com/westerndigitalcorporation/swerv_eh1_fpga)
+        - To compile the RTL please follow the instruction at this link: [swerv_eh1_fpga](https://github.com/westerndigitalcorporation/swerv_eh1_fpga)
         - Our debugger uses the ***Olimex ARM-USB-Tiny-H*** Emulator with OpenOCD
         - Pin layout for Nexys Pmod JD header with Olimex: